 It’s important to note that in Texas, this new law only addresses “reading, writing, or sending electronic messages” via a “wireless communication device.”
 It is still legal for motorists in most cities to use their phone for GPS navigation, music apps, dialing phone numbers, etc., but drivers may still get pulled over if an officer suspects them of texting.

 Despite the progress accompanying bans and laws in places to safeguard against distracted driving accidents in Texas, there are still actions necessary to prevent accidents tied to distracted driving, texting and mobile device use that sparks countless accidents every year.

-If you, or someone you love, have been seriously injured or killed in an accident caused by distracted driving, call our auto accident attorneys as soon as possible.
+If you, or someone you love, have been seriously injured or killed in an accident caused by distracted driving, including, texting while driving, call our auto accident attorneys as soon as possible.
 A consultation is always free at The Carlson Law Firm.

 Our team of highly-skilled personal injury attorneys is available to discuss your potential claim 24 hours a day, seven days a week.
 We care, we can help.